Typhoon Vera: Meteorological history

 The origin of Typhoon Vera can be traced back to a diffuse area of low pressure first incorporated into surface weather analysis early on September 20.
 At the time, the disturbance was situated between Guam and Chuuk State.
 Though the Joint Typhoon Warning Center (JTWC) did not classify the incipient system as a tropical cyclone, the Japan Meteorological Agency (JMA) analyzed the disturbance to be a tropical depression as early as 0000 UTC that day.
 Initially, the depression tracked westward, but transiently shifted to a more northerly course on September 21.
 Late that day, a reconnaissance airplane dispatched by the JTWC to analyze the disturbance failed to reach its center due to engine failure.
-However, the data collected from the storm's periphery was sufficient enough for the warning center to classify the depression as a tropical storm at 1800 UTC that day.
+However, the data collected from the storm's periphery was sufficient for the warning center to classify the depression as a tropical storm at 1800 UTC that day.
 Despite the flight data, the JMA had already determined the system to have been of at least tropical storm intensity six hours earlier.
 As a result of the reclassification, the tropical storm was designated the name Vera by the JTWC.
 At this point the tropical cyclone began to take a more westerly course.

 Early on September 22, an aircraft fix located Vera 175 km (110 mi) north-northeast of Saipan.
 Throughout the course of the day, periodic reconnaissance flights into the storm indicated that Vera had begun to rapidly intensify.
 By 1800 UTC later that day, data analysis concluded that the tropical cyclone had reached typhoon intensity.
 Rapid intensification continued into the following day, as the typhoon's maximum sustained winds and barometric pressure quickly rose and fell, respectively.
 Concurrently, Vera's size grew to a point at which it spanned 250 km (155 mi) across.
 At 0600 UTC the following day, Vera achieved its minimum estimated barometric pressure at 895 mbar (hPa; 26.43 inHg).
 This indicated a 75 mbar (hPa; 2.22 inHg) pressure drop in the preceding 24 hours.
 Upon reaching its minimum pressure, Vera was estimated to have attained winds equivalent to a Category 5 – the highest classification possible on the modern-day Saffir–Simpson hurricane wind scale.
 The typhoon's winds continued to increase before peaking at 1200 UTC on September 23, when reconnaissance aircraft reported maximum sustained winds of 305 km/h (190 mph).
 Upon peaking in wind speed, Vera was located 645 km (400 mi) northeast of Guam.
 The tropical cyclone's ability to quickly intensify was attributed to conducive atmospheric divergence and highly sustainable sea surface temperatures.